aarnav1729/workportfolio/src/content/work/bloom-box.md

 title: Taste of Bombay- RestroBar Landing Page
 publishDate: 2023-06-10 12:00:47
 img: /assets/Screenshot.png
-img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
+img_alt: Landing Page for Taste of Bombay
 description: |
-  We paired with a cutting-edge music API and a team of horticulturalists to build AI-generated playlists that maximize houseplant health.
+  We paired with one of the oldest Restrobars in Hyderabad for our first project and delivered a fully functional and responsive landing page that includes a reservation form to streamline online reservations.
 tags:
   - Frontend Development
   - Branding
   - User Experience
-  - Streamlined Online Reservations
 ---

 • Designed a fully responsive landing page for a popular restrobar to drive customer engagement.